yufei-pan/multiSSH3/README.md

                         (default: None)
   -p PASSWORD, --password PASSWORD
+                        The password to use to connect to the hosts, (default: ) -k [KEY], --key [KEY], --identity [KEY]
-                        The password to use to connect to the hosts, (default: ) -ea EXTRAARGS, --extraargs EXTRAARGS
+                        The identity file to use to connect to the hosts.
+Implies --use_key.
+Specify a folder for program to search for a key.
+Use option without value to use ~/.ssh/ (default: None) -uk, --use_key        Attempt to use public key file to connect to the hosts. (default: False) -ea EXTRAARGS, --extraargs EXTRAARGS
                         Extra arguments to pass to the ssh / rsync / scp command.
 Put in one string for multiple arguments.Use "=" !
 Ex.
                         -ea="--delete" (default: None)